 Fraser Canyon and Fraser River views, mountain views, several fine

 forest scenes, the upper part of the trail is a loop, few bugs.

 Traffic noise from Highway 1 and train whistles for

 much of the trail.
 The trail is steep for the first 2.6 kilometers, and

 moderately difficult after that.
 Steep unbarricaded drop-offs at Canyon

 viewpoint.
 Hiking poles and boots are highly recommended.

-renamed in order to honour the culture of the local indigenous people.
+to have been renamed in order to honour the culture of the local

-Numerous small information boards throughout the trail tell various
+indigenous people.
+Numerous small information signs throughout the trail tell various

 facts about the lives and traditions of the Nlaka'pamux people, as well